 The present study carried out on the Jatropha curcas revealed the presence of medicinal active constituents.
 The Phytochemical compounds of Jatropha curcas were qualitatively analyzed in stems, seeds and leaf extracts in two ecological zones i.e. Forest and Guinea zone separately and the results are presented in Tables 1 and 2.
-In these screening process alkaloids, tannins, saponins, flavonoids, terpenoids, glycosides, phenols, phlobatanines, free antraquinone and combine antraquinone are present in some of the parts extracted and some are not present, as shown in the tables above.
+In these screening process alkaloids, tannins, saponins, flavonoids, terpenoids, glycosides, phenols, phlobatanines, free antraquinone and combine antraquinone are present, as shown in the tables above.